bbauska/JS-InterviewQuestions-JS/README.md

 <h3>127: In addition to the three arguments that the error handler receives, is its return value of any importance?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The return value of the error handler is significant: if the onerror handler returns True then the browser does not display its own error message having been told that the handler has taken care of the error.</p>
+<p>The return value of the error handler is significant: if the onerror handler
+returns True then the browser does not display its own error message having been told that the handler has taken care of the error.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>128: How can JavaScript code refer to a window or frame object?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-In JavaScript we can refer in any window or frame to its own window or frame using “window” or “self”.
+<p>In JavaScript we can refer in any window or frame to its own window or
+frame using “window” or “self”.
 They are necessary to use when the programmer needs to refer to this global object itself.
 In case the programmer wants to refer to a method or property of the window/frame, it